csci-1301/csci-1301.github.io/labs/Char/readme.md

 Implement the following short program to practice this concept.

 #.
-Ask user to enter a lowercase character.
+Ask the user to enter a lowercase character.
 #.
 Check that the character is within the **a - z** range (it _is_ a lowercase character),
 #.
-When it is not in this range, display "The character 'X' is not a lowercase character", where `X` is replace by the character they entered,
+When it is not in this range, display "The character 'X' is not a lowercase character", where `X` is replaced by the character they entered,
 #.
 Otherwise, perform the following steps:

-    - if user enters character `'n'`, display "You entered 'n'."
+    - if the user enters character `'n'`, display "You entered 'n'."
-    - if the character occurs before `'n'`, display "The character you entered is a lower case letter before 'n'."
+    - if the character occurs before `'n'`, display "The character you entered is a lowercase letter before 'n'."
-    - if the character occurs after `'n'`, display "The character you entered is a lower case letter after 'n'."
+    - if the character occurs after `'n'`, display "The character you entered is a lowercase letter after 'n'."

 <details><summary>Solution:</summary>
 The following short program fits the description: